vincentverges/flask-livekit-server/README.md

 # flask-livekit-server

-To get token to connect to the livekit room
+An API build with flask to get a token to connect to a room